Skip to Main Content

 3. Plan your Search Strategy for Databases

-• Use the word AND to combined terms (Red Scare AND Michigan)
+• Use the word AND to combined terms (underground railroad AND Michigan)

 • Use the word OR to search for multiple terms (Example: Native American OR American Indian)

-• Phrase searching: try using "quotation marks" to search for a phrase (Example: "red scare", "underground railroad", "Students for a Democratic Society").
+• Phrase searching: try using "quotation marks" to search for a phrase (Example: "fugitive slave law", "Students for a Democratic Society").
 Use this with caution as some topics are not consistent (Ex: March for Freedom or March to Freedom)

 4. Search, Revise and Search Again